Reviewed by IT security expert Pete Canavan

 The burglar would need to keep jamming the signal repeatedly as they make their way into the house to plunder your valuables.

 We have a new column to keep you up-to-date on security breaches and what companies are doing about them.
-Bookmark this page to make sure you don't miss out on crucial info that could protect your security system, computer, or identity.
+Bookmark our Latest Home Security Breaches and Responses page to make sure you don't miss out on crucial info that could protect your security system, computer, or identity.

 Even though hacking a security system to break into a house takes a lot of effort, it can definitely happen.